Can Babies Have Tylenol or Ibuprofen? Are They Safe To Use?

 5. Sponge bath.
 A sponge bath with lukewarm water may help reduce fever.
 However, cold compresses or cold baths can actually make the fever worse as the brain works even harder to heat the body against the external cold source.

 6. Hugs and cuddles.
-Giving your baby lots of love and attention won’t bring their fever down, but it will certainly sooth them.
+Giving your baby lots of love and attention won’t bring their fever down, but it will certainly soothe them.

-7. For non-medication alternatives used to relieve viral ear infection, nasal congestion and cough, check the recommendations in our blog post on antibiotics for infection in little ones.
+7. For non-medication alternatives used to relieve viral ear infections, nasal congestion, and cough, check the recommendations in our blog post on antibiotics for infection in little ones.

 References